i10416/bench/README.md

 ```

  There's only a small difference in performance between array copy back and forth and array copy without copy back.
-See `SimpleNativeCallBenchmarks.slincQSortWithCopyBack	` and `SimpleNativeCallBenchmarks.slincQSortWithoutCopyBack`.
+See `SimpleNativeCallBenchmarks.slincQSortWithCopyBack	` and `SimpleNativeCallBenchmarks.slincQSortWithoutCopyBack`.[^1]

 As is mentioned in the comment, I confirmed that `SimpleNativeCallBenchmarks.slincQsortAllocCallbackForEachIteration` is much slower than `slincQSortWithCopyBack` and `slincQSortWithoutCopyBack`.
 Allocating upcall seems costly operation.